IbrahimMalgwi/IbrahimMalgwi/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently a Software Engineer @AppGlobal Technologies
+- 🔭 I’m currently a Software Engineer Team Lead @ AppGlobal Technologies
 - 🔭 Worked as Software Engineer @Semicolon Africa
 - 🔭 Changing the World One Line of Code at a Time